 - Conduct an annual advisory vote for shareholders to approve executive compensation

-- Maintain a Compensation Committee composed entirely of independent directors
+- Maintain a Human Capital and Compensation Committee composed entirely of independent directors

 - Require stock ownership for all executives